-Every score calculation type can use any Score definition.
-For example, easy Java score calculation can output a HardSoftScore.
+Every score calculation type can work with any Score definition (such as HardSoftScore or HardMediumSoftScore).
 All score calculation types are Object Oriented and can reuse existing Java code.

 The score calculation must be read-only.
 It must not change the planning entities or the problem facts in any way.
-For example, it must not call a setter method on a planning entity in a Drools score rule's RHS.
-This does not apply to logically inserted objects, which can be changed by the score rules that logically inserted them in the first place.
+For example, it must not call a setter method on a planning entity in the score calculation.

 Planner will not recalculate the score of a Solution if it can predict it (unless an environmentMode assertion is enabled).
 For example, after a winning step is done, there is no need to calculate the score because that move was done and undone earlier.
-As a result, there is no guarantee that such changes applied during score calculation are actually done.
+As a result, there is no guarantee that changes applied during score calculation actually happen.